HangboQuan/math/README.md

 # math
-Record some math knowledge about computer
+Record some useful math knowledge about computer